-For the future, the Company's focus in the segment is on expansion.
-In 2022, an updated CAPEX of R\$ 13.8 billion was announced for the period from 2023 to 2027.
-This investment refers to the first phase, which comprises projects to improve the itabirite reserves, currently stored at the Casa de Pedra Mine, which will provide a very high quality ore with up to 67% iron content - essential to support the decarbonization journey of the steel sector in the world.
+For the future, the Company's focus the segment is on expansion.
+In 202 an updated CAPEX of R\$ 13.8 billion announced for the period from 2023 to 2027.
+This investment refers to th first phase, which comprises project improve the itabirite reserves, curre stored at the Casa de Pedra Mine, w will provide a very high quality ore w up to 67% iron content - essential to support the decarbonization journey the steel sector in the world.

-With this announcement, CSN
+s in With this announcement, CSN

-Mineração's Expansion Program
+22, Mineração's Expansion Program

-schedule was updated; this was done
+n was schedule was updated; this was done

-to translate the Company's desire to
+23 to translate the Company's desire to

-capture the best moment in the market
+he capture the best moment in the market

-to commission this type of project.
+ts to to commission this type of project.

-Additionally, the schedule improvement
+ently Additionally, the schedule improvement

-also reflects the higher level of
+which also reflects the higher level of

-engineering of these projects, taking into
+with engineering of these projects, taking into

-account new considerations of locational
+to account new considerations of locational

-and resource optimization.
+ey of and resource optimization.